mattbrictson/airbrussh/CONTRIBUTING.md

 After checking out the airbrussh repo, run `bin/setup` to install dependencies.
 Run `rake` to execute airbrussh's tests and RuboCop checks.

 Airbrussh is designed to work against multiple versions of SSHKit and Ruby.
 In order to test this, we use the environment variable `sshkit` in order to run the tests against a specific version.
-The combinations of sshkit and ruby we support are specified in [.travis.yml](.travis.yml).
-To test all the versions locally, there is a `test_all.rb` bin file.
-This installs the gems and runs the tests for each sshkit version in [.travis.yml](.travis.yml). *Note: this will update your `Gemfile.lock` as each SSHKit gem version is installed.
-The gem version is restored to the default when the script exits.*
+The combinations of sshkit and ruby we support are specified in [.circleci/config.yml](.circleci/config.yml).

 A Guardfile is also present, so if you'd like to use Guard to do a TDD workflow, then: